LaxmiNarayana31/API-Notes/README.md

 - **RESTful API Modeling Language (RAML)**: A YAML-based language for describing RESTful APIs developed by MuleSoft
 - **JSON API**: A specification for building APIs that use JSON as the data format.

-### API Infrastructure

-- **Kubernetes**: An open-source platform for managing containerized workloads and services
-- **OpenShift**: A container application platform that builds on top of Kubernetes
-- **Docker Swarm**: A native clustering and orchestration solution for Docker
-- **Consul**: A service mesh solution that provides service discovery, configuration, and segmentation capabilities
-- **Istio**: A service mesh solution that provides traffic management, security, and observability capabilities.